noahgrant/resourcerer/README.md

 As alluded to previously, `resourcerer` relies on the model classes themselves to tell it how it should be cached.
 This is accomplished via a static `cacheFields` array, where each entry can be either:

 1. A string, where each string is the name of a property that the model receives whose value should take part in the cache key.
-The model can receive this property either from the [options](#options) hash, the [attributes](#attributes) hash, or the [data](#data) hash, in that order.
+The model can receive this property either from the [options](#options) hash, the [data](#data) hash, or the [params](#params) hash, in that order.

 2. A function, whose return value is an object of keys and values that should both contribute to the cache key.